todvora/cfg-compile/readme.md

 }
 ```

 If we remove any of ```BOOST_ENABLED```, ```BOOST``` or ```MAX_MEMORY``` assignments in the ```*.cfg``` file, the compilation fails.
 If we change any of them to different type - like String, the compilation fails.
 If we rename them, the compilation fails.
-Everything must be pretty much aligned to pass the compile phase.
-The majority of errors can and will be detected before our tests are started.
-There exist no simple workaround / hack like disabling or ignoring failing test results.
-Even without a single test, we are still able to catch most of the typical errors and mistakes.
+Everything must be pretty much aligned to pass the compile phase. **The majority of errors can and will be detected before our tests are started**.
+There exists no simple workaround / hack like disabling or ignoring failing test results.
+Even without a single test we are still able to catch most of the typical errors and mistakes.
 Our app code is clean, reliable, typed, available for code completion.
 What more to ask for?!

+Don't forget to check the [travis-ci build](https://travis-ci.org/todvora/cfg-compile) of this repository.
+It proves, that everything plays nicely together.
+Have you find a better solution or a bug in my code?
+Let me know on [twitter](https://twitter.com/tdvorak) or send a [pull request](https://github.com/todvora/cfg-compile/pulls).
+Thanks!